Close Menu

 But, as Alex begins investigating a series of unusual incidents, he suspects that Evelyn (Collette), the school’s mysterious leader, might be at the center of all the problems, and that she’s affecting the town much more broadly than the school alone.

 Martin’s storytelling in Wayward is genre-bending, to put it mildly.
-They attempt to capture the eternal struggle between one generation and the next, and what happens when friendship and loyalty are put to the ultimate test.
+They attempt to capture the eternal struggle between one generation and the next, as well as what happens when friendship and loyalty are put to the ultimate test.
 Wayward itself tells two stories for two audiences.

 Wayward (2025) promotional still from Netflix